xiaoyu258/DocProj/README.md

 The dataset includes three folders: img (the distorted images), img_mask (the mask of background), flow (the forward flow of the distorted images).

 The first thing you need to do is to crop the dataset to patches for training.
-Change the path to your own directory and run the following commands.
+Change arguments to your own and run the following commands.
 For help message about optional arguments, run `python xxx.py --h`
 ```bash
 python local_patch.py   # crop images and flows to local patches and local patch flows
 python global_patch.py  # crop images to global patches